-Couples who attempt to quit smoking together have a nearly sixfold chance of success, according to a study which suggests that kicking the habit works best in pairs.
+Couples who attempt to quit smoking together have a nearly sixfold chance of success, according to a study that suggests that kicking the habit works best in pairs.
+“Quitting smoking can be a lonely endeavor,” said Magda Lampridou from the Imperial College London in the UK.

 “People feel left out when they skip the smoke break at work or avoid social occasions.
 On top of that, there are nicotine withdrawal symptoms,” Lampridou said in a statement.

-“Partners can distract each other from the cravings by going for a walk or to the cinema and encouraging replacement activities like eating healthy food or meditating when alone.
+“Partners can distract each other from the cravings by going for a walk or to the cinema and encouraging replacement activities like eating healthy food or meditating alone.
 Active support works best, rather than nagging,” he said.

-Half of coronary patients smoke and 90 per cent of people at high risk of cardiovascular disease are smokers.
+Half of coronary patients smoke, and 90 percent of people at high risk of cardiovascular disease are smokers.

 European Society of Cardiology (ESC) prevention guidelines advise against tobacco in any form, and people who stop smoking generally halve their risk of cardiovascular disease, researchers said.